 While in the process of developing a new or improved layout of your facility, make sure to acknowledge your employees’ thoughts, opinions, concerns, and findings.
 Those who are working on the floor every day should have an opportunity to give input and have their voices heard.
 Your employees may have insights and ideas on how to develop a more efficient flow and increase manufacturing productivity.

 3. Make Preventative Maintenance a Priority

 There are several reasons why a factory should invest in preventative maintenance, including cost savings, improved safety, greater reliability, and increased equipment efficiency.
-Preventive maintenance may cause small hindrance for production, but that is nothing compared to the detrimental impacts on a facility’s workflow when equipment breaks down.
-To incur as little downtime as possible, it is essential to invest in regulatory and planned maintenance.
+Preventive maintenance may cause a small hindrance for production, but that is nothing compared to the detrimental impacts on a facility’s workflow when equipment breaks down.
+To incur as little downtime as possible, it is essential to invest in planned routine maintenance.

 4. Keep Everything in its Place

 A manufacturing plant layout design should be organized to keep operations efficient and running smoothly.
 Workers should know where tools and equipment are so there is no wasted time trying to find items.
 Make sure your facility is organized so that vital supplies are kept as close as possible to where they are most needed.
 If possible, keep items labelled or have a master sheet of all equipment and their dedicated spots available for easy access.